podium-lib/dev-tool/packages/client/CONTRIBUTING.md

 The goal of this browser extension is to help developers of [Podium applications](https://podium-lib.io/) test and debug their apps.

 The extension targets [WebExtension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) Manifest V3 for [cross-browser support](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Build_a_cross_browser_extension).

-Some documentation for extension authors that may be helpful:
+If you're new to extension development, a great place to start is Mozilla's [WebExtension workshop](https://extensionworkshop.com/).
+Some other documentation for extension authors that may be helpful:

 - [MDN - Build a cross-browser extension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Build_a_cross_browser_extension)
 - [Chrome - Your first extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world)